-The type of movement will determine whether disinfestation techniques or vectorsuppression techniques are used (see Section 3.2.10 and Appendix 3 for more information).
+The type of movement will determine whether disinsectisation techniques or vector-suppression techniques are used (see Section 4.3.11 and Appendix 1 for more information).

-The conditions outlined in the movement control matrixes (Section 4.4) will include a recommendation on whether disinfestation or vector control should be applied for each movement.
+The conditions outlined in the movement control matrixes (Section 6.4) will include a recommendation on whether disinsectisation or vector control should be applied for each movement.
 Reference should be made to time of day and seasons when vectors are known to be active.